nashcom/domino-startscript/docs/one-touch-setup.md

 ---
 layout: default
-title: One-touch Domino setup support
+title: One-touch Domino Setup
 nav_order: 4
 description: "One-touch Domino setup support for automated setup"
 has_children: false
 ---

-# One-touch Domino setup support
+# One-touch Domino Setup Support

 Use the `domino setup` command to setup variables for a first server before you start your server.